 That’s too hard, thought Maria.

 “If it was too hard, you would not be hearing this now,” said Erdo.
 “We hear what we are ready to hear.
 We draw into our life those who will help us to grow.
 Naturally, we will tend to have mixed feelings about those very people, but they are marked for us and we invited them into our house.
 We have forgotten that we wrote them an invitation some time ago.
 We look at them as if they are intruders when all along, they are guests.”

 Maria bumped into Farkas a few days later while walking to the shops.

-“Hello, Maria,” he said and acted like there was no reason not to be friendly, although, there seemed many.
+“Hello, Maria,” said Farkas and acted like there was no reason not to be friendly, although there seemed many.

 Farkas nodded that he knew him but looked like he did not want to know him any more than he already did.
 There didn’t seem to be anything else that Maria could say that could redivert a conversation that was now headed nowhere good.
 Farkas had decided that the conversation was over.
 He turned to leave.

 “By the way,” he added, “a lady called Verloren called to my house.
 She said she used to do gardening there before I moved in.
 She also said she would call again.”

 Call again?
 Maria thought.
 It is surprising Farkas let her call once.
 “She comes to the cafe,” said Maria.
 “My mother likes her.
 Erdo says I must like her too.”
 She said this as if she was a child being corrected by a parent.